Henryk Łowmiański: Personal life

 His wife was Maria Łowmiańska (1899-1961), Polish philologist with historical interests, also graduate from USB.

 Awards

-He was awarded the Officer's Cross of the Order of Polonia Restituta (1951), the Order of the Banner of Work, 2nd class (1954), and on the occasion of the 20th anniversary of the People's Republic of Poland, he received the first-degree state award.
+He was awarded the Officer's Cross of the Order of Polonia Restituta (1951), the Order of the Banner of Labour, 2nd class (1954), and on the occasion of the 20th anniversary of the People's Republic of Poland, he received the first-degree state award.
 In 1974, he was awarded the Order of the Builders of People's Poland.